-Are you ready to switch to an Electric Vehicle?
+Ready to switch to an EV?

 The WA Government ‘Clean Car Energy Fund’